Contact the Program Director, Joseph Manley

 You will have the opportunity to present the game you create with your Game Studio team—as well as your own demo reel—to recruiters from all over the United States and Canada.
 Recruiters often come to the Senior Show to scout new talent, from companies like:

 Champlain College sends a cohort to the world's largest game developers conference each year in San Francisco.
 Game Studio faculty, students, alumni, and the Game Studio Career Coach attend the conference for professional development and networking.
 The Career Coach facilitates exclusive networking meetings for Champlain students with top recruiters from companies such as Ubisoft, ArenaNet, Crystal Dynamics, Survios, Insomniac, Rockstar, and Sony.

 JUST THE FACTS

-Champlain was named a "Most Innovative School" by U.S. News & World Report for the fifth consecutive year in its "America's Best Colleges" 2020 rankings.
+Champlain was named a "Most Innovative School" by U.S. News & World Report (for the seventh consecutive year!) in its "America's Best Colleges" 2022 rankings.

 GO ALL IN

 You'll be analyzing gameplay, exploring game development, and creating rapid game prototypes in your very first semester—so it's no wonder you'll be well qualified for career-relevant internships by your second year.